Remberto Giménez: Charges occupied regarding art

 In the educational field, he was part of the formation of choirs and wrote popular music arrangements, also writing some songs dedicated to the youths.
 Several brilliant violinists and pianists emerged from the Normal School of Music.
 The fact that Remberto never entirely shared his knowledge about composition is criticized and is the probable reason for not leaving disciples.
 Other intriguing fact is that he never invited other orchestra director to direct his (OSCA).

-He was a great orchestra director and in some of his pieces as in “Paraguayan Rhapsody” a superior harmonic display can be noticed in comparison to other Paraguayan composers in the time.
+He was a great orchestra director and in some of his pieces as in "Paraguayan Rhapsody" a superior harmonic display can be noticed in comparison to other Paraguayan composers in the time.
 He was likewise a great violinist.

 As a creator his symphonic pieces remain in a nationalist and romantic style as other pieces share a limited style of popular pieces of good taste.
 He directed and published various editions of his arrangements and anthems just as the different versions for the national anthem.
 He published two discs with the (OSCA) sponsored by the Municipality of Asunción.

 Compositions

 His pieces belong to a nationalist and romantic style.
 In some pieces like "Rapsodia Paraguaya" of (Nicolino Pellegrini) a superiority can be sensed regarding other composers of the time.

-In his pieces: “Campanento Cerro León”, “La Golondrina”, “Nostalgias del terruño”, “Ka´aguy Ryakua” (Fragrance of the forest) and “Kuarahy oike jave” (When the sun sets), “la Marcha presidential” and numerous arrangements for symphonic orchestra.
+In his pieces: Campanento Cerro León, La Golondrina, Nostalgias del terruño, Ka'aguy Ryakua (Fragrance of the forest) and Kuarahy oike jave (When the sun sets), la Marcha presidential and numerous arrangements for symphonic orchestra.

 He is author of various pieces for violin and piano.

-Amongst his songs: “Himno a la juventud”, “Canción de paz”, “Al pie de tu reja y Conscripto”, “Himno del Colegio Nacional de la Capital” and “Armonía”.
+Amongst his songs: Himno a la juventud, Canción de paz, Al pie de tu reja y Conscripto, Himno del Colegio Nacional de la Capital and Armonía.

-Last Years
+Last years

 He married Silvia Fiandro, with whom he had children.

-He died the February 15 of 1977 in Asunción.
+He died the February 15, 1977 in Asunción.